anon-admin/rpi-anon-puppet/README.md

 ## Before starting

 Firstly, I m doing this only for the proof (and also because I'm fed up about ads, (google) tracking, ...).
-In any case for not legal things, any question to do so will be forget all about and remove if present in wiki or issues.
+In any case for non legal things, any question to do so will be forget all about and remove if present in wiki or issues.

 DO NOT HESITATE to initiate/complete a wiki page with any of your questions.
 DO NOT HESITATE to create issues.